 Step 1: Go to your nearest rail station

-You can board or exit rail at 46 stations (see map).
-Twenty five rail stations have Park-n-Ride lots.
+You can board or exit rail at many stations across the metro area (see map).
+Parking is available at rail stations that have Park-n-Ride lots.
 Parking fees apply at select Park-n-Ride locations; visit how to park for more information.
 In addition, many stations are served by convenient bus routes and Call-n-Rides that circulate throughout nearby neighborhoods.

 Step 2: Pay your fare